Shyness and Social Skills

 • Worries about what others may be thinking about them and dwelling on their performance in a recent social situation.

-• Difficulties with non-verbal communication, conversational and assertiveness skills including passivity, avoiding eye contact and confusion about what to say to others.
+• Difficulties with non-verbal communication, conversational, and assertiveness skills include passivity, avoiding eye contact, and confusion about what to say to others.

 How can a psychologist help

-Cognitive behavioural therapy (CBT) is an evidence based treatment used to assist individuals in overcoming shyness, social anxiety and in building confidence in managing social settings.
-This approach focuses on psychoeducation about triggers and symptoms, on building then refining social skills and challenging negative thoughts about the self that can impact on social performance.
-Treatment also focuses on increasing ways of managing any interpersonal setbacks that may arise through use of role play scenarios, then application in real life scenarios.
+Cognitive Behavioural Therapy (CBT) is an evidence-based treatment used to assist individuals in overcoming shyness and social anxiety and in building confidence in managing social settings.
+This approach focuses on psychoeducation about triggers and symptoms, building and refining social skills, and challenging negative thoughts about the self that can impact social performance.
+Treatment also focuses on increasing ways of managing any interpersonal setbacks that may arise through the use of role-play scenarios, followed by application in real-life scenarios.

 References